Kotlin/kotlinx.serialization/docs/topics/create-custom-serializers.md

 The function reuses the automatically generated [`SerialDescriptor`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.descriptors/-serial-descriptor/) of the surrogate class to describe the structure of the serialized data while maintaining compatibility with the original class.

-To serialize with the surrogate class, delegate the serialization process to its serializer by using the `encodeSerializableValue()` and `decodeSerializableValue()` functions:
+To serialize with the surrogate class, delegate the serialization process to its serializer using the `encodeSerializableValue()` and `decodeSerializableValue()` functions:

 ```kotlin
 // Imports the necessary libraries